sheckman/sigcse2019/authors/creating_pdf.md

     platforms.
 These systems do not generate dvi files from your LaTeX source, but generate pdf directly.
 A standard teTeX (Unix) installation of TeX has these available.

+-	Online LaTeX tools like [ShareLaTeX](https://www.sharelatex.com) or [Overleaf](https://www.overleaf.com/), have the options to save as PDF.

 ## A Mild Disclaimer

 SIGCSE does not endorse or otherwise sponsor any of the software mentioned on this page.

-That said, as of the year 2014, there are many, many ways to generate PDFs.
+There are many, many ways to generate PDFs.
 However, generating PDFs for publication remains a tricky business, and we recommend you use tools that are known to produce PDFs of high quality, suitable for inclusion in the ACM Digital Library.